Most constructors have never have

 I did some simple tests with my first receiver, with the three IF stages, and a Hewlett Packard 8654B signal generator.
 Even with no aerial connected there was some difficulty in finding a clear frequency in the middle of the band as stations just roll in from everywhere.
 My initial tests were done at about 90Mc/s, with a 1000c/s tone.
 Deviation was set to 70Kc/s.
 1uV was discernible, but only just.
 Had it been voice or music you wouldn't be able to understand it.
 3uV was better; just readable.
-At 10uV, the signals are very readable, but quite noisy.
+At 10uV, the signals are very readable.
 Noise free reception commences at about 30uV.
 Not bad for an FM receiver with only one tuned circuit!
 For the limiter to start clipping, signal strength required is much greater; around 500uV.
 However, this is not important as VHF is not prone to interference.

 I also examined the performance if the oscillation level control, which sets the frequency converter's operating point was simply used as a preset control.
 Much to my surprise, the change in sensitivity was not as great as first thought as I tuned across the band, maybe a loss of 10uV or so.
 Interestingly, this seemed to be around the centre of the band.